gogamid/TCPIP/Klausur/README.md

 smbbroker
  ```

-Subscriber should have one topic and it should be also up.
+`Subscriber` should have one topic and it should be also up.

-Run this in another terminal to subscribe lamp1:
+Run this in another terminal to `subscribe lamp1`:

 ```bash
 smbsubscribe localhost lamp1